 - Team player

-- Must have reliable transportation to Downtown Los Angeles office
+- Must have reliable transportation to Downtown Los Angeles

 - Previous organizing experience